facebook/flow/docs/01-typeof.md

 {% highlight javascript linenos=table %}
 /* @flow */
 class X {}
-var a = X; // a infers its type from X var b: typeof X; // b has the same type as X. It is the same as a
+const a = X; // a infers its type from X const b: typeof X; // b has the same type as X. It is the same as a
 {% endhighlight %}

 There is no real advantage of using `typeof` for variable typing in the above